Trump campaign fires pollsters after mixed messaging

 In response to the story, Parscale admitted the numbers were accurate but tried to discount them, insisting they were outdated and flawed because they came before the release of the summary of special counsel Robert Mueller’s report and before Democrats made their cases.

-He pointed to a new, private survey showing “huge swings in the president’s favor across the 17 states we have polled, based on the policies now espoused by the Democrats.”
+He pointed to a new, private survey he said showed “huge swings in the president’s favor across the 17 states we have polled, based on the policies now espoused by the Democrats.”
 The campaign has not released those results.

 Trump was also dismissive.